Ned Gillette: Career

-Gillette honed his skiing and rock-climbing skills while working in Yosemite, and in 1972 Ned and a group of friends from Yosemite set off on a 30 day ski traverse of the Brooks Mountain range in Alaska, covering approximately 1000km.
-In 1975 he made a 250km ski traverse of the Mount Elias range along the Alaska-Canada border.
-He later made an 800km ski traverse of Robeson Channel and Ellesmere Island in Canada, and a 1979 midwinter ski traverse of the Southern Alps of New Zealand.
+Gillette honed his skiing and rock-climbing skills while working in Yosemite, and in 1972 Ned and a group of friends from Yosemite set off on a 30 day ski traverse of the Brooks Mountain range in Alaska, covering approximately 1000 km.
+In 1975 he made a 250 km ski traverse of the Mount Elias range along the Alaska-Canada border.
+He later made an 800 km ski traverse of Robeson Channel and Ellesmere Island in Canada, and a 1979 midwinter ski traverse of the Southern Alps of New Zealand.

 In 1977, Ned Gillette co-authored the Nordic Skiing guide Cross-Country Skiing (published in 1979) while working as Director of Skiing at the Trapp Family Ski Touring Centre in Stowe, Vermont.

 In 1978, Gillette led an expedition alongside Galen Rowell that completed the first one-day ascent of Mount McKinley in Alaska.
-In 1980, Ned led a team which achieved the first 500km ski crossing of the Karakoram range, during which they climbed to almost 6,900 meters while carrying 55kg sleds.
+In 1980, Ned led a team which achieved the first 500 km ski crossing of the Karakoram range, during which they climbed to almost 6,900 meters while carrying 55 kg sleds.
 Shortly after, Ned climbed China's 7,546 meter Muztagh Ata, and became the first person to ski down a peak over 7,500 meters.
 Between 1981 and 1982 Ned and five friends circumnavigated Mount Everest, journeying through Tibet and Nepal, and making a winter ascent of Mount Pumori.
 This expedition was underwritten by Camel cigarettes, and between the expedition's two segments Ned flew to Las Vegas to promote a sponsor at a trade show.
 In 1984 he became the first person to telemark ski down Aconcagua, the highest peak in South America.
 He later crossed the Ruwenzori Mountains of East Africa.

 In 1988, Gillette and three companions became the first to row across the Drake Passage from Cape Horn to Antarctica.
 The 28-foot aluminum rowboat, painted bright red and named Sea Tomato, was designed and built under his supervision.
 The team covered over 600 miles of rough seas in 14 days, during which the boat overturned several times.

 In 1993, Ned and his wife Susan rode camels along a 6,000 mile stretch of the historic Silk Road, from China to the Mediterranean Sea.
 The couple also illegally crossed the Chinese border to make an unauthorized ascent of Gurla Mandhata in Tibet, went skiing in Iran, and in May 1992 they climbed Mount Everest together.

 Ned Gillette was posthumously elected to the National Ski Hall of Fame in 2000.